godaddy/node-cluster-service/README.md

 ## Continuous Deployment

-Combining the Worker Process (Cluster) model with a CLI piped REST API enables the ability command the already-running service to replace existing workers with workers in a different location.
+Combining the Worker Process (Cluster) model with a CLI piped REST API enables the ability to command the already-running service to replace existing workers with workers in a different location.
 This capability is still a work in progress, but initial tests are promising.

 * Cluster Service A1 starts